gabrielDpadua21/ios-counter-event/README.md

-# Desenvolvimento IOS - APP Event Counter
+# IOS Development - APP Event Counter

 ### App to app to see how many days are left for the event